 - Changes in physical appearance, such as bloodshot eyes

-While addiction is a chronic condition, recovery is possible with the help of substance abuse or mental health treatment in Los Angeles, California.
+While addiction is a chronic condition, recovery is possible with substance abuse or mental health treatment.
 During treatment, a family therapy program ensures your loved ones and family members are involved in the recovery process.

 What is a Family Therapy Program?

-Family therapy programs in Los Angeles offer both holistic and evidence-based treatments to help family members work together during recovery.
-A family therapy program addresses not only how addiction has impacted the entire family, but also how all members can recover.
+Our family therapy programs offer holistic therapy and evidence-based treatments to help family members work together during recovery.
+A family therapy program addresses how addiction has impacted the entire family and how all members can recover.
 Addiction can damage and hurt familial relationships, especially when family members disagree about how to address addiction.

 During a family therapy program, families learn how to set boundaries and support each other in a positive, healthy way.
 Another benefit of a family therapy program is that family members learn how to identify signs of a relapse.
 Nearly half of all people in recovery experience at least one relapse, making it important to understand how to respond when a loved one relapses.

 A family therapy program can also help family members connect with additional resources, such as individual counseling.
-The ultimate goal of a family therapy program is to improve your loved one’s ability to achieve recovery while ensuring that you have the support necessary to live a happy and healthy life.
+A family therapy program’s ultimate goal is to improve your loved one’s ability to achieve recovery while ensuring that you have the support necessary to live a happy and healthy life.

 Finding Help Today

-Struggling with a substance abuse disorder or addiction can make you feel isolated, stressed and overwhelmed.
-Addiction impacts more than 1 out of every 7 Americans aged 12 and older, but recovery is always possible.
-Connecting with a treatment center as early as possible is the best way to improve you or your loved one’s chances of recovery.
+Struggling with a substance abuse disorder or addiction can make you feel isolated, stressed, and overwhelmed.
+Addiction impacts millions of Americans aged 12 and older, but recovery is always possible.
+Connecting with a treatment center as early as possible is the best way to improve your or your loved one’s chances of recovery.
 At Destinations for Teens, we offer numerous programs, such as:

 If you or your teen is dealing with a substance abuse problem, contact us today at 877.466.0620 to find out more about our family therapy program and your treatment options.